Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Under (144.5)

-Alabama has a 20-12-0 record against the spread so far this season compared to Maryland, who is 20-11-0 ATS.
-The Crimson Tide are 15-17-0 and the Terrapins are 11-20-0 in terms of hitting the over.
-The teams average 152.9 points per game, 8.4 more points than this matchup's total.
-Alabama is 4-6 against the spread and 8-2 overall in its past 10 games, while Maryland has gone 6-4 against the spread and 6-4 overall.
+Alabama is 20-12-0 against the spread this season compared to Maryland's 20-11-0 ATS record.
+The Crimson Tide have a 15-17-0 record hitting the over, while games involving the Terrapins have a record of 11-20-0 when it comes to hitting the over.
+The two teams average 152.9 points per game, 8.4 more points than this matchup's total.
+In the past 10 games, Alabama has a 4-6 record against the spread while going 8-2 overall.
+Maryland has gone 6-4 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.